ztimson/PiKVM/README.md

 # PiKVM - Pi Zero 2 W

-The official PiKVM is expensive so I decided take the DIY approuch to save on costs & add some addition features:
+The official PiKVM is expensive so I decided take build my own & add some features in the process:
 - "USB dongle" form-factor with minimal connections
 - Create access point when not connected to anything for easy access
-- Optional ethernet connection since my servers don't have a wifi connection
+- Optional ethernet connection for wired networks
-- E-ink display for displaying network information
+- E-ink display for showing network information
-- Wireguard host to act as jumpbox
+- Wireguard host to act as network jumpbox (If port forwarding is an option)
-- Wireguard client to act as reverse VPN (Aviods network firewalls & can be remotely configured by DNS)
+- Wireguard client to act as reverse VPN (Aviods network firewalls, port forwarding & can be remotely configured by DNS)

 ## Hardware
  - [Pi Zero 2 W](https://www.raspberrypi.com/products/raspberry-pi-zero-2-w/)